 - Found errors after spending lots of $$ at a print shop.

 - Ran into an online glitch that had you wondering, “How’d they miss that?”

 - Gave up trying to convince Company X it had an error(s) in a document.

-Share this post, and join the conversation in the comments section.
+Share this post, subscribe so you won’t miss the next offering, and join the conversation in the comments section.

 Let’s learn from each other!